 Confluence and Jira has always been a classic integration but one that’s popular for a reason.
-The ability to link a work tracking tool like Jira to Confluence has helped teams across all different verticals to achieve success and communicate the progress of initiatives.
+The ability to link a work-tracking tool like Jira to Confluence has helped teams across different verticals to achieve success and communicate the progress of initiatives.

 Iframes for anything else!

 If you want to integrate one of your other tools into your Confluence content but can’t find a built-in feature or an app for it on the Atlassian Marketplace, consider making use of Confluence’s Iframe feature.
 This feature allows you to embed a fully functional web page in the content that you’re creating, meaning that the reader of your content or your team doesn’t have to navigate away through a link to get more context.